kitkatkandybar/Dino-Game/README.md

 - Vivado 2020.2

 ### Download Dino Game
 Go to the GitHub repository for Dino Game.
-Click on the green "Download" button towards the right side of the screen.
+Click on the green "Code" button towards the right side of the screen.
 Press "Download Zip" under the green button.
 Go to where the file is stored and extract the zip file.

 ### Running the Game
 1. Open Vivado 2020.2